 3.2.
 GN1 Achievements.
 ZooBank [16], is the on-line registry for zoological nomenclature for the International Commission for Zoological Nomenclature (ICZN) [21, 22].
-ZooBank is a production-level system of services and user interface that calls on the Global Names Usage Bank (GNUB) – a refined data environment for published statements about names based on the Taxonomer model [3].
-ZooBank has ushered in a modern era for nomenclature in which GNUB automatically capture information about new species as part of the publication process [23, 24].
+ZooBank is a production-level system of services and a user interface that calls on the Global Names Usage Bank (GNUB) – a refined data environment for managing published statements about names.
+It is based on the Taxonomer model [3].
+ZooBank has ushered in a modern era for nomenclature in which GNUB is now able to automatically capture information about new species as part of the publication process [23, 24].
 CiteBank [4] operates as the article-level component of the Biodiversity Heritage Library [13].
-The Global Names Index (GNI) [19] over 22 million name-strings found in data sources.
+The Global Names Index (GNI) [19] is the largest index of names with over 22 million name-strings found in data sources.
 These are the raw materials for GN reconciliation and resolution services that map alternative names to each other and correct names to those currently preferred by taxonomic sources [18].
 Over 7 million of these names are annotated with taxonomic context so that homonyms (the same name used for different taxa) can be disambiguated.
 These environments as well as the Interface for Taxonomic Editing (GNITE) [20] are written in openly available Ruby code [25].
 GNITE has a modern and powerful graphic user interface allowing the ingestion, display, drag-and-drop reassembly, and proof-of-concept merge of multiple taxonomies.
 It has already attracted 150 users in a short time span and is being tested for scale with a classification that initially had 800,000 entries.
-GN "Union" was expanded to over 2 million entries by merging other major classifications to form a comprehensive taxonomic framework for OpenTree [26].
+Through it, a phylogenetically inspired GN "Union" has been assembled, and was expanded to over 2 million entries by merging other major classifications to form a comprehensive taxonomic framework for OpenTree [26].
 PostBox [27] is a data entry portal released to serve an EOL phylogenetic classification competition.
 GNRD, the Global Names Recognition and Discovery software [17], is used to identify and extract names from a diversity of data sources.
 It was delivered to the Data Conservancy [28, 29] as part of its Feature Extraction Framework to demonstrate the value of tools that indexes the heterogeneous content of data repositories such as DRYAD [30] by recognizing file types, unpacking the files, and identifying taxonomic names within the files.
-GNRD and GN Resolver provided new indexing services for the Biodiversity Heritage Library production site [31]. full mirror of GNRD system was recently installed by Vibrant team [32, 33].
+GNRD and GN Resolver provided new indexing services for the Biodiversity Heritage Library production site [31].
+A full mirror of GNRD system was recently installed by Vibrant team to serve the EDIT and Scratchpads programs in Europe [32, 33].
 GNRD and Resolver software are parts of the NameSpotter Chrome browser plug-in [34] that discovers names in documents and html pages in real time.

 Over 30 GN applications and libraries are available through GitHub [25].
-There have been over 150,000 downloads of our 9 Ruby libraries (gems) relating to Damerau-Levenstein edit distance analysis, fuzzy matching algorithms, and file conversion to DWCA format etc. Our name parsing library is the most popular BioGem [35, 36] with 23,000 downloads.
+There have been over 150,000 downloads of our 9 Ruby libraries (gems) relating to Damerau-Levenshtein edit distance analysis, fuzzy matching algorithms, name parsing tools, and file conversion to the DWCA format (etc.).
+Our name parsing library is the most popular BioGem [35, 36] with 23,000 downloads.
 Our software is used by EOL, GBIF, Vibrant, iPlant, mx, Phylotastic, Arctos, iMarine, and WoRMS.
 We have worked closely with the iPlant team in developing the Taxonomic Name Resolution Service [37].
 ZooBank presently holds over 100,000 nomenclatural acts and 40,000 publications, and is mirrored at multiple locations.

 4. Challenges and Implementation